johngantner/ceg2350/Lab10/Lab10.md

 ## Part 3 Answers

-- Add your Makefile to your Lab10 folder in GitHub
+- Add your Makefile to your Lab10 folder in GitHub.

 ## Extra Credit - Dependent Answers - Delete the section if not doing :)